eerie-project/jasmin_instructions/README.md

 The JASMIN storage is summarised in the [JASMIN help system](https://help.jasmin.ac.uk/article/176-storage).
 EERIE users will have access to the following forms of storage:

-* 100 GB of [home directory](https://help.jasmin.ac.uk/article/176-storage#home) at `/home/users/<username>`, which is the only storage that is backed up.The home directory has snapshots enabled to allow for the quick recovery of deleted files.
+* 100 GB of [home directory](https://help.jasmin.ac.uk/article/176-storage#home) at `/home/users/<username>`, which is the only storage that is backed up.
+The home directory has snapshots enabled to allow for the quick recovery of deleted files.
 Important results should be stored in your home directory.

 * [temporary scratch storage ](https://help.jasmin.ac.uk/article/176-storage#disktemp) for the storage of large files that are being actively analysed.
 Data on the scratch storage that is older than 28 is automatically deleted.